kuzzleio/documentation-old/src/api-documentation/controller-auth/credentials-exists.md

 }
 ```

-Check the existence of the specified `<strategy>`'s credentials for the current user.
+Check that the current user has credentials for the specified `<strategy>`.